Advice for Incoming Midshipmen

 —–

-You must own your experience.
+Pour into and own your experience.

-You must be the peer pressure.
+Be the peer pressure.

-Once again, congratulations and good luck as you begin your journey.
+Once again, congratulations, and good luck as you begin your journey.

-For any questions you have, send me an email at [email protected].
+For any questions you have, send me an email at [email protected]